lestatk0/nginx/readme.md

 * 0.00 means there's no traffic on the bridge at all
 * 1.00 means the bridge is exactly at capacity
 * over 1.00 means there's overflow
-In our case traffik was decreased after 15 minutes
+In our case traffik was increased durinf last 15 minutes